ArmedGuy/sharecal/README.md

 A personal calendar corresponds to the subscriber's personal calendar system that events are synced to.
 (Not to be confused with a 'calendar')

-### For users
+### For subscribers

-Users will be given two options:
+Subscribers will be given two options:
  - Sync public events from individual calendars, without having to create your own user account.
-The problem with this is that you will have to subscribe to each link per user manually.
+The problem with this is that you will have to subscribe to each link per calendar manually.

  - Sync all events you are privileged to, and subscribe to new calendars via the web-app.
-This is the preferred option as you only need to subscribe to your personal link, and it will be updated automatically.
+This is the preferred option as you only need to subscribe (via your personal calendar) to your personal link, and it will be updated automatically.

 ### For calendars (which is any user, really)